Welcome

 Sewell's posh accent.
 Then Brian visits a Wimbledon Spedeworth meet

-and talks to his guide Paul Huggett, Spedeworth's magazine editor ("A Virgil to my Dante, if you will."), chats to
+and talks to his guide Paul Huggett, Spedeworth's magazine editor "A Virgil to my Dante, if you will."; chats to

-wishes that a classical painter could portray the scene, and declares he smells gin in the exhaust fumes.
-Interviewing race marshal Andy Cook, Sewell asks rather pompously "So you are the grey eminence behind all this?" and Andy retorts "I'm the Law is what I am."
-Yet the officials, drivers, and mechanics were all
+Interviewing race marshal Andy Cook, Sewell asks loftily "So you are the grey eminence behind all this?" and Andy retorts "I'm the Law is what I am."
+Yet

-surprisingly friendly and hospitable to this eccentric alien in their midst.
-Listen to this unique radio programme.
-(Big file takes about a minute to open.)
 March 2010: [from a 1960 BSCDA newsletter, courtesy of Steve Farndon] Several stock car sites mention a short documentary/news film called SMASHING THROUGH, showing in cinemas in 1960 as part of the Rank Films series "Look at Life".

 According to Peter Marsh's site, the film shows Staines and includes